New Hampshire Rental Lease Agreement Templates (6)

 Summary:

-1. Lead-Based Paint Disclosure Form – Lanldords must provide brochure if property was built prior to 1979.[5]
+1. Lead-Based Paint Disclosure Form – Landlords must provide a brochure if the property was built before 1979.[5]

 2. Move-in Checklist – The landlord must notify the tenant to report any property issues upon moving in.
 The tenant has five (5) days to provide a list of repairs needed to avoid responsibility at the end of the lease.

-3. Methamphetamine Disclosure – Properties previously used to manufacture methamphetamines must be properly disclosed.
+3. Methamphetamine Disclosure – Properties previously used to manufacture methamphetamines must be appropriately disclosed.

 Paying Rent